Dealing with Food Complaints

 When we receive a food complaint, we will do the following:

-- All food complaints are treated in the strictest confidence
+- treat all food complaints in the strictest confidence

-- A company rep may be invited to visit the Council Offices
+- we may invite a company representative to visit the Council Offices

-- The Officer will contact the premises which the complaint relates to
+- contact the premises to which the complaint relates

-- The food may be sent to a laboratory for analysis
+- we may send the food to a laboratory for analysis

 The action taken will be one of the following:

-The Officer will keep you informed on the progress of your complaint and, before closing the complaint, may ask if you would like your details passed onto the company.
+The Officer desaling with your complaint will keep you informed on the progress of your complaint and, before closing the complaint, may ask if you would like your details passed onto the company.

 Please note that we will not help you in any action you may take to get compensation from the company or trader concerned.
 This is a matter between you and the food business and you are advised to seek legal advice from a solicitor.